Encourage FUNIX

 Configuration

 Before going any further, it is important to understand some basic concepts of how Frigate works.
 We talk about alerts and detections.
-Alerts are based on detections but are considered priority events to be reported, while detections are less significant events that do not warrant notification but are still recorded and visible in the event review (see the documentation in English here https://docs.frigate.video/configuration/review/ ).
+Alerts are based on detections but are considered priority events to be reported, while detections are less significant events that do not warrant notification but are still recorded and visible in the event review (see the documentation in English here https://docs.frigate.video/configuration/review/).

 Let's move on to the settings, accessible via the gear icon in the bottom left corner of the main screen.
-In the first tab, User Interface , there are general settings that I haven't changed.
-In the Augmented Data tab , you can enable them (they are disabled by default).
+This is the interface you get.

 Note that you can select the type of object that can be detected and estimate the speed of the movement.